yassun7010/snowman-py/docs/guide/cli_tool/configuration.md

     ```

 ### `include_schemas`
 Specify the schema names that are the target of model generation.
-It cannot be used in conjunction with `[model.databases.*.exclude_schemas]`.
+It cannot be used in conjunction with `[model.database.*.exclude_schemas]`.

 !!! example
     ```toml
-    [model.databases.MY_DB]
+    [model.database.MY_DB]
     include_schemas = ["PUBLIC"]
     ```

 ### `exclude_schemas`
 Specify the schema names that are not the target of model generation.
-It cannot be used in conjunction with `[model.databases.*.include_schemas]`.
+It cannot be used in conjunction with `[model.database.*.include_schemas]`.

 !!! example
     ```toml
-    [model.databases.MY_DB]
+    [model.database.MY_DB]
     exclude_schemas = ["SANDBOX"]
     ```